Prasan-Nimantha/weather-api-graphql/README.md

 This is an application built with spring boot and related technologies to access openweathermap.org's RESTful APIs.
 After running the application you can call the "/graphql" end point from any graphql client, which will enable you to call the api using graphql queries and have the full CRUD functionality.
-This also has a caching mechanism bilt-in for subsequent requests that are asking for same data.
+This also has a caching mechanism built-in for subsequent requests that are asking for same data.

 ## Here are some sample queries